jmcbroome/BTE/README.md

 ## Quickstart

-If you're on macOS and have conda installed, you can install our package from conda with the following:
+If you're on osx64 or linux64 and have conda installed, you can install our package from conda with the following:

 ```
 conda install -c jmcbroome bte